Skip to main content

 The ADA and Disability Related Inquiries

 The ADA’s application to wellness programs centers on the concept of “disability related inquiries” and “medical examinations.”
-A health that asks about symptoms, diagnoses, or medical treatments is considered a disability related inquiry.
+A health risk assessment that asks about symptoms, diagnoses, or medical treatments is considered a disability related inquiry.
 A biometric screening that measures blood pressure, cholesterol, or blood glucose is a medical examination.

 The ADA generally forbids employers from making these inquiries or examinations a condition of employment.
 The law carves out an exception for voluntary wellness programs.
 This exception is what allows wellness programs to exist.
 However, the program must be “reasonably designed to promote health or prevent disease.”
 This standard means the program cannot be a subterfuge for collecting health data for discriminatory purposes.